olaoluwa057/comitium/README.md

 - delegate

 ### Rewards.sol
 Rewards users who stake their ENTR on a continuous basis.
 Allows users to Claim their rewards which are then Transfered to their wallet.
 Interacts with the [CommunityVault.sol](https://github.com/ENTER-DAO/ENTER-YieldFarming/blob/master/contracts/CommunityVault.sol) which is the source of the ENTR rewards.
-The `Supernova` contract calls the `registerUserAction` hook on each `deposit`/`withdraw` the user executes, and sends the results to the `Rewards` contract.
+The `Kernel` contract calls the `registerUserAction` hook on each `deposit`/`withdraw` the user executes, and sends the results to the `Rewards` contract.
 #### How it works
 1. every time the `acKFunds` function detects a balance change, the multiplier is recalculated by the following formula:
 ```